CodeWithCosmo/Breast-Cancer-Detector/README.md

-# **`Breast Cancer Detector`**
+# **`Breast Cancer Detection Project`**
-## Breast Cancer Detector is an advanced machine learning project designed to aid in the early detection of breast cancer, one of the most prevalent and potentially life-threatening forms of cancer among women worldwide.
+## Breast Cancer Detection is an advanced machine learning project designed to aid in the early detection of breast cancer, one of the most prevalent and potentially life-threatening forms of cancer among women worldwide.
 This project leverages state-of-the-art machine learning techniques to analyze medical imaging data and provide accurate predictions, ultimately assisting healthcare professionals in making more informed decisions and improving patient outcomes.

 > ## Try it out at [Breast Cancer Detector]()